Lampard is 16 months into his Chelsea reign but there are few signs of progress | Goal.com

 Werner, along with goalkeeper Edouard Mendy, left-back Ben Chilwell and plenty more in reserve are all part of a stunning £220 million ($275m) summer refit that marks Chelsea out as contenders in the big competitions.

-The penalty shootout which saw Chelsea knocked out had been perfect all the way to the tenth kick when Mason Mount fired wide of Hugo Lloris’ goal.
+The penalty shootout which saw Chelsea knocked out had been perfect all the way to the 10th kick when Mason Mount fired wide of Hugo Lloris’ goal.

 Chelsea could, and should, have won the game in 90 minutes having dominated possession but in the end were to blame for their own demise.
 Mount’s kick was poor but chances missed during the game ultimately came back to haunt Chelsea.